SLIM-Nottingham/Macro-Prog-in-Fiji-SoLS/README.md

 # Other information

-The workshop takes place in The Medical School, QMC, computer room A36 (located in the Greenfield Medical Librabry - you will need your library card for acess).
+The workshop takes place in The Medical School, QMC, computer room A36 (located in the Greenfield Medical Library - **you will need your library card for acess**).

 The day runs from 09:30 until 16:30.
 There will be an hour long lunch break and shorter breaks during the morning and afternoon sessions.